le-mn/minhngocle.github.io/index.md

 ## Publications and presentations

+- (2023.05) Poster: _Primordial Globular Cluster models could explain the relation between globular cluster number --  halo mass, at The 2023 Scientific Assembly of the Astronomical Society of the Republic of China (ASROC2023), in Kaohsiung, Taiwan.

 - (2023.02) Poster: _Primordial Globular Cluster models could explain the globular cluster number --  halo mass relation_, at IAU 377 Symposium: EARLY DISK-GALAXY FORMATION
 FROM JWST TO THE MILKY WAY in Kuala Lumpur, Malaysia.